Last Updated on March 3, 2020 by AIFS Abroad

-We caught up with AIFS alum, Darrian Harris, who studied abroad in Fall 2011 in the Land Down Under: Australia!
+We caught up with AIFS alum, Darrian Harris, who spent a semester abroad in Australia during Fall 2011!
 (Side note: Did you know that AIFS students in Australia have the opportunity to spend the beginning of their experience studying in Fiji?
 Yes, you read that right.)
 Check out Darrian’s story and how, because of study abroad, he got involved in the international education community.

-How has your study abroad experience impacted your educational goals and career?
+How has your semester abroad in Australia impacted your educational goals and career?

 Studying abroad was hands down one of the greatest decisions I’ve ever made.
 Not only did I meet some of my best friends, I was able to broaden my horizons and expand my world view.
 It forced me to grow up: I had to learn how to budget and with the 14 hour time difference, I had to learn how to plan for surprise situations and emergencies.
 I met people from around the world, learned a lot about the world from a social, cultural, and political standpoint, and challenged myself academically.